ForgePoint Signal

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is very concise with two sentences.
-The first states the action, the second provides use case guidance.
-Some valuable information is missing (parameter details), but the brevity is appropriate for the information provided.
+The description is concise with two sentences.
+The first states the core purpose, the second provides use case and data source.
+No unnecessary words or repetition.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.